 10 Projects to Transform Your Yard into an Educational Oasis:

-1. Nature Tic Tac Toe– Collect some stones and pine cones for this simple nature game.
+1. Outdoor Tic Tac Toe from Thrive 360 Living- Collect some stones and pine cones for this simple nature game.

-2. Field Guides– create your own field guides from things found in your yard and around your neighborhood.
+2. Field Guides from Inner Child Fun- create your own field guides from things found in your yard and around your neighborhood.

-4. Mudpie Kitchen– Gather old pots and pans or hit the thrift stores or garage sales early this year.
+4. Mudpie Kitchen from Small Potatoes- Gather old pots and pans or hit the thrift stores or garage sales early this year.
 Collect funnels, bowls, muffin tins, scoops, and spoons to create your very own mudpie kitchen!
 Pallets or an old dresser or table make for a great mudpie kitchen base.

 6. Outdoor Art Exhibit– Too much art work to display inside?
 Why not have an outdoor art exhibit?
 Invite your friends and family to your gallery in the shade.